cykdbly4t/Semantic-KITTI-API-DPAI/README.md

 The algorithm for calculating the distribution of points by class in each sequence already exists in [content.py](content.py).
-This script returns the results in the terminal. [class_counts.py](class_counts.py) returns the values of all the sequences in a CSV file instead, together with the name of the classes as a reference.
+This script returns the results in the terminal. [class_counts.py](class_counts.py) returns the values of all the sequences in a CSV file ('scenes_overview.csv') instead, together with the name of the classes as a reference.

 ```sh
 $ ./class_counts.py --dataset /path/to/kitti/dataset/ --labels /path/to/config/file/
 ```
-Where the config file is [semantic-kitti.yaml](config/semantic-kitti.yaml).
+Where the dataset is the sequence folder, and the config file is [semantic-kitti.yaml](config/semantic-kitti.yaml).

 #### Visualization